k2view-academy/K2View-Academy/community/spotlight/Spotlight_Summary.md

 Broadway UI has undergone a major facelift, introducing a new up-to-date coloring scheme.

-In addition, several new exciting features and actors have been added.
+In addition, several new exciting features and actors have been added, such as:

+* Custom editors (plugins) for defining the actor’s input arguments.
+* Search enhancement, to allow searching any object in a flow.
+* Copy schema elements and paste it in another actor’s input or output schema.

 [Read more >](20230329_fabric_7_broadway.md)